camuthig/camuthig.github.io/content/posts/ktor-graphql-server.md

 context.

 The first step is to finalize how the web client will provide the server with the JWT created by our authentication module.
-I chose to use a session cookie because it is simple and because the API will only be consumed by third-party clients, allowing me to assume I won't have any CORS issues.
-In the auth module I [installed the session feature](https://github.com/camuthig/ktor-social-graphql/pull/2/files#diff-083499960a6541b6c22d276b2fd32672R38) and configured it to [verify the JWT stored on the session](https://github.com/camuthig/ktor-social-graphql/pull/2/files#diff-083499960a6541b6c22d276b2fd32672R73).
+I chose to use a session cookie because it is simple and because the API will only be consumed by my own client, if any, allowing me to assume I won't have any CORS issues.
+I [installed the session feature](https://github.com/camuthig/ktor-social-graphql/pull/2/files#diff-083499960a6541b6c22d276b2fd32672R38) in the auth module and configured it to [verify the JWT stored on the session](https://github.com/camuthig/ktor-social-graphql/pull/2/files#diff-083499960a6541b6c22d276b2fd32672R73).
 Within the validation phase, I create a new `UserPrincipal` that wraps a `User` instance, giving any authenticated call quick access to the current user.

+(Since originally writing this code, I learned a more [idiomatic](https://github.com/camuthig/ktor-social-graphql/blob/138956f762c8865eaf67f9457af541b9483dc90d/src/auth/Module.kt#L67-L79) way to implement the same logic, and I really like the flow.)

 ```kotlin
     install(Sessions) {